gmrchk/blobity/readme.md

 yarn add blobity
 ```

-Once the package is installed as a node module (eg. inside of `node_modules` folder), you can access it via from `blobity` path.
+Once the package is installed as a node module (eg. inside of `node_modules` folder), you can access it from `blobity` path.

 ```javascript
 import Blobity from 'blobity';